 Korean to English Business Document Translation Services

-There’s a growing need for Korean to English business document translation services.
+There’s a growing need for English to Korean business document translation services and for Korean to English pharmaceutical document translations.
 And while the Korean language is spoken by more than 70 million people, Koreans pride themselves on being “different”.
 While the Korean language shares traits with Chinese, Japanese, and even English, the Koreans have put a unique twist on their language.

 First, they don’t actually call the language “Korean”, like the rest of us do.
 If you’re in North Korea, the language is either called “Joseoneo” or “Joseonimal”.
 If you’re in South Korea, the language is either called “Hangugeo” or “Hangungmal”.
 Luckily, people in the northern and southern areas can understand each other, even though the dialects aren’t identical.
 That’s because the biggest difference is in spelling, not the actual words themselves.
 As a result, when they’re in casual circles, Koreans call their language “Urimal”, which simply means “our language”.